Antaris/RazorEngine/doc/DevelopReadme.md

 ## Documentation generation

-For the docs we use a custom build of FSharp.Formatting (because of improved C# support and to make use of the latest RazorEngine features!) and FSharp.Compiler.Service (see lib/ folder).
+For the docs we use a custom build of FSharp.Formatting (to make use of the latest RazorEngine features and to support prismjs!).
 You normally do not need to build those yourself.
 For the sake of completness all steps are included here.
 > Note: The aim is to switch to the official versions once everything works with them
 > (pull requests are open... for example FSharp.Compiler.Service: #229, FSharp.Formatting: #208 and others)